 Carleton University established the first Bachelor of Engineering (BEng) degree program in Aerospace Engineering in Canada.
 Carleton’s program is recognized for:

 - a wide range of topics offered within four streams of study;

 - a unique and challenging final-year design project that emulates a design office project at an aerospace firm;

-- emphasis on problem-solving skills, hands-on laboratories and realistic design projects
+- an emphasis on problem-solving skills, and hands-on laboratory and design work; and

 - excellent scholarships for high-standing students